 All dogs over the age of eight weeks must be microchipped and their registered details must be kept up to date.
 Microchipping your pet gives them the best chance of being identified and returned to you if they become lost or stolen.

 Updating your dog's microchip

-Contact the vet or organisation that inserted the chip to update the details (please note that there may be a charge for this).
-If you don't know who microchipped your dog, a vet can check this for you.
+You will need to contact the database company where the chip is registered to update the details (please note that there may be a charge for this).
+If you don't know which database company this is, you can contact the person who microchipped your dog, the Animal Welfare Officer or an authorised microchip implanter can check this for you.